missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 sudo dtruss -t lstat64_extended ls -l > /dev/null
 ```

-Under some circumstances, looking at the network packets might be necessary to figure out what is going wrong with your program.
+Under some circumstances, you may need to look at the network packets to figure out the issue in your program.
-Tools like [`tcpdump`](http://man7.org/linux/man-pages/man1/tcpdump.1.html) and [Wireshark](https://www.wireshark.org/) are network packet analyzers that will let you read the contents of network packets and filter them based on many criteria.
+Tools like [`tcpdump`](http://man7.org/linux/man-pages/man1/tcpdump.1.html) and [Wireshark](https://www.wireshark.org/) are network packet analyzers that let you read the contents of network packets and filter them based on different criteria.

-For web development, the Chrome/Firefox developer tools are a quite amazing tool.
-They feature a large number of tools:
+For web development, the Chrome/Firefox developer tools are quite handy.
+They feature a large number of tools, including:
-- Source code - Inspect the HTML/CSS/JS source code of any website
+- Source code - Inspect the HTML/CSS/JS source code of any website.
-- Live HTML, CSS, JS modification - Change the website content, styles and behavior to test.
-(This also means that website screenshots are not valid proofs).
+- Live HTML, CSS, JS modification - Change the website content, styles and behavior to test (you can see for yourself that website screenshots are not valid proofs).
-- Javascript shell - Execute commands in the JS REPL
+- Javascript shell - Execute commands in the JS REPL.
-- Network - Analyze the timeline of requests
+- Network - Analyze the requests timeline.
 - Storage - Look into the Cookies and local application storage.

 ## Static Analysis

-Not all issues need the code to be run to be discovered.
+For some issues you do not need to run any code.
-For example, just by carefully looking at a piece of code you could realize that your loop variable is shadowing an already existing variable or function name; or that a variable has never been defined.
+For example, just by carefully looking at a piece of code you could realize that your loop variable is shadowing an already existing variable or function name; or that a program reads a variable before defining it.
 Here is where [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) tools come into play.
 Static analysis programs take source code as input and analyze it using coding rules to reason about its correctness.

-For instance, in the following Python snippet there are several mistakes.
+In the following Python snippet there are several mistakes.
 First, our loop variable `foo` shadows the previous definition of the function `foo`.
-We also wrote `baz` instead of `bar` in the last line so the program will crash, but it will take a minute to do so because of the `sleep` call.
+We also wrote `baz` instead of `bar` in the last line, so the program will crash after completing the `sleep` call (which will take one minute).

 ```python
 import time